 “We have some work to do but there are still two weeks until the opener,” Larsson said.
 “I think we found another gear after they took the lead.
 It felt like we owned the game for long spells.”

-Comings and goings You don’t have to go home but you can’t stay here.
+You don’t have to go home but you can’t stay here.

 That’s the message several Allsvenskan teams sent in the past week as clubs continue to pare down their rosters.